VISUDYNE®–PROVEN EFFICACY IN TREATING NAÏVE PATIENTS

 • Discoloration

-Visual disturbances including:
+Visual disturbances1 including:

 • Blurred vision